+In 2024 the issue of staff relocation from Kharkiv and Dnipro became more important, as the missile attacks on these cities increased.
 At the same time the general picture looks like the IT business, with the employees being quite independent in terms of workplace, has adapted to the new conditions of work.

-The war increased the difference between export-oriented IT companies and IT companies servicing the local customers.

-During the first month of the war, the firm heard from the representatives of the export-oriented companies of several cases when they lost workload due to the uncertainty about the capacity to complete the assignment.
-However, in 2023 this segment managed to recover and remained rather strong.
+The war increased the difference between export-oriented IT companies and those focused on serving local customers.
+During the first month of the war, the authors have heard of several cases when export-oriented companies lost workload due to the uncertainty about the capacity to complete projects.
+However, in 2023 and 2024 this segment managed to recover and remained rather strong.